Screen#

 set_fill_color#

-method sets the fill color used when shapes are drawn.
+set_fill_color sets the fill color used when shapes are drawn and when printed text uses a background.

 Parameter |